Top app design tools for 2021

 Original asset creation

-Adobe Creative Cloud — Adobe’s powerhouse design suite is still a staple for us when it comes to creating original assets for our apps.
+Adobe Creative Cloud — Adobe’s powerhouse design suite is still a staple for us when creating original assets for our apps.
 We frequently use Photoshop to work with images, Animate and AfterEffects for animation, and Illustrator for illustrations and icons.
-There are also lots of design and development tools that plug into Adobe’s suite — which extends its overall utility.
+Many design and development tools plug into Adobe’s suite — which extends its overall utility.
 Just one example: We created subtle animations with Lottie and Illustrator in use in the Hawaiian Airlines app.

 Notes and documentation